Arie Luyendyk: Career

 At the 1997 True Value 500 at Texas, a scoring error by the USAC resulted in Billy Boat being declared the race winner.
 Luyendyk protested in front of victory lane, only to be slapped by Boat's team owner A. J. Foyt.
 Following the incident, Foyt and Luyendyk were fined USD20,000 and USD14,000 respectively, for unsportsmanlike behaviour.
 IndyCar officials reviewed the race tape and discovered that Luyendyk had actually finished on a lap by himself and completed more laps than the scheduled race distance, thus he was declared the official winner.
 Because Foyt refused to surrender the trophy, a duplicate was awarded to Luyendyk.

 Luyendyk also was selected to participate in the 1992, 1993, and 1998 editions of the International Race of Champions.

-After his terrific run in 1997, Luyendyk had a washout year the following season.
-He only won one race, and had several races where he didn't finish the full distance.
+After his terrific run in 1997, Luyendyk only won one race in the following season and had several races where he didn't finish the full distance.
 After 1998, Luyendyk decided to cut down to a part-time schedule, only racing in the 1999 Indianapolis 500 where he won the pole and dropped out because of a crash.
 He retired from racing after the 1999 season, and for a short time, joined ABC Sports as a color commentator.
 He returned to the Indy 500 in 2001 and 2002.
 In 2003, he entered at Indianapolis for the final time.
 He suffered a crash during practice, and did not make an attempt to qualify.

 Other Luyendyk victories include the 24 Hours of Daytona and the 12 Hours of Sebring.
 His son, Arie Jr., is an off-road and Indy Lights racer.

 The last corner of the Zandvoort track in the Netherlands carries his name.
 In 1999, he was presented with the Sagamore of the Wabash award, reflecting upon his Indy 500 career.
 In 2016, Luyendyk was selected as a chief steward for the IndyCar Series alongside fellow racer Max Papis and Dan Davis.